esphome-libs/dsmr_parser/README.md

 * Lack of support for encrypted DSMR messages.

 # How to work with the code
 * You can open the code using any IDE that supports CMake.
+It will allow you to modify the code and run the tests.
+* Notes if you want to run the build scripts:
-  * `build-windows.ps1` script needs `Visual Studio 2022` to be installed.
+  * `build-win.ps1` needs `Visual Studio` to be installed.
-  * `build-linux.sh` script needs `clang` to be installed.
+  * `build-linux.sh` needs `clang` to be installed.

 # References
 * [DSMR parser in Python](https://github.com/ndokter/dsmr_parser/tree/master) - alternative DSMR parser implementation in Python.